 Cripplegate gave access to a substantial medieval suburb and of the village of Islington.
-Extra defensive works outside the gate gave rise to the name Barbican which was subsequently taken as the name for the post World War II rebuilding of the area.
+Extra defensive works outside the gate gave rise to the name Barbican which was subsequently taken as the name for the post-WW2 rebuilding of the area.

 The information above comes from an information board about the London Wall, at the Cripplegate site.

 Cripplegate would have been across Wood Street at the site of the plaque with London Wall extending from it, to the east and to the west.